pnnv/notes/Networking/Getting Started.md

 It is an encrypted protocol implemented in the application layer that can be used to communicate with a remote server in a secure way.
 Many additional technologies are built around this protocol because of its end-to-end encryption and ubiquity.

 There are many other protocols as well.

+### Routers
+A Router is a networking device that forwards data packets between computer network.